My tooth is cracked, how should I proceed?

 Repairing a Cracked Tooth

 Treatment for a cracked or broken tooth depends largely on the severity of the damage.
-Here are some procedures that your dentist can recommend depending on how severely your tooth is cracked.
+Here are some procedures that your dentist in Grande Prairie can recommend depending on how severely your tooth is cracked.

 Bonding is the process of filling the cracked tooth with a plastic resin, restoring it’s look and function.